zakilur/helm-charts/docs/Getting Started.md

   certPath: /etc/proxy/tls/edge
 ```

-The `certPath` is volume mounted into the edge proxy Docker containers.
+Certs are volume mounted to the edge proxy Docker container at the location specified by `certPath`.

 For securing communication between the sidecar proxies in the mesh, we support: